Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/uncertainty_sets.rst

 is represented by an instance of a subclass of the :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` abstract base class.
+PyROS provides a suite of
+:ref:`pre-implemented concrete subclasses <pyros_pre_implemented_types>`
-PyROS provides a suite of pre-implemented concrete :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` subclasses to facilitate instantiation of uncertainty sets that are commonly used in the optimization literature.
+to facilitate instantiation of uncertainty sets that are commonly used in the optimization literature.
-Custom uncertainty set types can be implemented by subclassing :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet`, though there are limitations.
+:ref:`Custom uncertainty set types <pyros_custom_sets>`
+can be implemented by subclassing :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet`.

+.. _pyros_pre_implemented_types:

 Pre-Implemented Uncertainty Set Types
 =====================================
+The pre-implemented
+:class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet`
-The pre-implemented subclasses are enumerated below:
+subclasses are enumerated below:

 .. autosummary::